 LMI has provided rapid prototyping and manufacturing services to several high-tech companies in Israel since its founding in 1998.

-, the company initially purchased an SLA 3D printer, but later got interested in HP’s MJF 3D printing technology as a superior alternative.
+To fulfil requests, the company initially purchased an SLA 3D printer but later got interested in HP’s MJF 3D printing technology as a superior alternative.

-To accommodate increased demand during the Covid-19 outbreak, LMI deployed an HP MJF 217 computer and recently purchased a third HP MJF 4200 system.
+Since then, To accommodate increased demand during the COVID-19 outbreak, LMI has deployed an HP MJF 217 computer and recently purchased a third HP MJF 4200 system.

-LMI produces her designs on a regular basis on its fleet of HP MJF printers, allowing Haviv to provide medical models to hospitals as soon as they are needed.
+LMI produces her designs regularly on its fleet of HP MJF printers, allowing Haviv to provide medical models to hospitals as soon as they are needed.

 For the segmentation operation, LMI and Haviv partnered to build and print a model of the twins using an HP MJF 4200 machine using Pl12 and CPU materials.